Quotients Of Admissible Formal Schemes and Adic Spaces by Finite Groups: Foundations of Adic Spaces

 is an isomorphism. \end{cor} \begin{proof} This follows from the fact that the formation of $\Spa(A/I, (A^+/I\cap A^+)^c)$ commutes with base change by Lemma~\ref{lemma:huber-closed-commutes-affinoid}, and the fact that $I\O_Y(U)=I\otimes_A \O_Y(U)$ by $A$-flatness of $\O_Y(U)$ for a rational subdomain $U\subset Y$. \end{proof}

-\begin{cor} Let $Y=\Spa(A, A^+)$ is a strongly noetherian Tate affinoid, and let $i\colon X \to Y$ is a closed immersion.
-Then it is isomorphic to the closed immersion from $\Spa(A/I, (A^+/I\cap A^+)^c)$ for a unique ideal $I\subset A$. \end{cor} \begin{proof} Uniqueness of $I$ is easy.
-Corollary~\ref{cor:huber-top} implies that, for a closed immersion
+\begin{cor} Let $Y=\Spa(A, A^+)$ be a strongly noetherian Tate affinoid, and let $i\colon X \to Y$ be a closed immersion.
+Then it is isomorphic to the closed immersion from $\Spa(A/I, (A^+/I\cap A^+)^c)$ for a unique ideal $I\subset A$. \end{cor} \begin{proof} Uniqueness of $I$ is easy: Corollary~\ref{cor:huber-top} implies that, for a closed immersion

 we can recover $I$ as $\Gamma(Y, \mathcal{I})$ for $\mathcal{I}=\ker(\O_Y \to i_*\O_X)$.